Kids on the Slope

 Kids on the Slope (坂道のアポロン, Sakamichi no Aporon) is a Japanese manga series written and illustrated by Yuki Kodama.
 It was originally serialized in Shogakukan's josei manga magazine Monthly Flowers from 2007 to 2012, with its chapters compiled into 10 tankōbon volumes.
 The series follows Kaoru Nishimi, an introverted high school student who discovers jazz music through his friendship with his delinquent classmate Sentarō Kawabuchi.

 The series has been adapted twice: as a television anime series in 2012, and as a live-action film directed by Takahiro Miki in 2018.
 The anime adaptation is directed by Shinichirō Watanabe with music by Yoko Kanno, making it the third collaboration between Watanabe and Kanno following Macross Plus (1994–1995) and Cowboy Bebop (1998).
 The series was produced by MAPPA and Tezuka Productions, and aired on Fuji TV's Noitamina programming block.
 In North America, the series was licensed by Sentai Filmworks and aired on the streaming service Crunchyroll, which simulcast the series during its original broadcast run.

 The anime adaption of Kids on the Slope was widely acclaimed, with praise given to its direction, narrative, and music.
 Critics explored Kids on the Slopes depiction of Catholicism in Japan, its themes of male friendship and subtextual homoeroticism, and its relation to Watanabe's broader canon of works in their analysis of the series.
 Multiple outlets listed Kids on the Slope as among the best anime of the 2010s.

 Synopsis

 Kaoru Nishimi is an intelligent, introverted first-year high school student from a wealthy family who moves to different cities frequently as a result of his father's career.
 Consequently, he has never made lasting friendships.
 In the summer of 1966, he relocates from Yokosuka, Kanagawa to Sasebo, Nagasaki to live with his extended family.
 On his first day of school he encounters Sentarō Kawabuchi, a delinquent student feared by his classmates.
 Sentarō's love of jazz music inspires Kaoru to study the genre, and the two boys begin to develop a close friendship through jazz sessions at a record shop owned by the family of Ritsuko Mukae, a classmate.
-The slice of life series follows Kaoru, Sentarō, and Ritsuko over the course of their three years of high school, and the relationships develop among and between them.
+The slice of life series follows Kaoru, Sentarō, and Ritsuko over the course of their three years of high school, and the relationships that develop among and between them.